-- Government relations with global platforms:

-As South Africa engages with major global

-online distributors like Apple, Google,
+Government relations with global platforms: As South Africa engages with major global online distributors like Apple, Google,

-Meta and Netflix, the influence of these

-corporations on regulatory frameworks will

-grow.
-Their lobbying efforts are likely to push

-for reduced regulatory burdens, especially

-as their business models depend on

-standardizing regulations across multiple
+Meta and Netflix, the influence of these corporations on regulatory frameworks will grow.
+Their lobbying efforts are likely to push for reduced regulatory burdens, especially as their business models depend on standardizing regulations across multiple jurisdictions.

-jurisdictions.

-- Free speech vs. responsible communication: There is an ongoing global debate between proponents of free speech and those advocating for socially responsible communication.
-This debate will shape the FPB's role as a regulator, particularly as it balances the protection of children from harmful content with the protection of adults' rights to access diverse perspectives online.
+- Free speech vs. responsible communication:

+There is an ongoing global debate

+between proponents of free speech and

+those advocating for socially responsible

+communication.
+This debate will shape the

+FPB's role as a regulator, particularly as it

+balances the protection of children from

+harmful content with the protection of

+adults' rights to access diverse perspectives

+online.

-- Jurisdictional overlaps: In South Africa, the FPB and ICASA share regulatory responsibilities for content distribution and transmission.
-This overlap may lead to further regulatory consolidation, as proposed in the draft white paper on audio and audiovisual media services and online content safety, which calls for the merger of the FPB, ICASA and ZDNA.
+- Jurisdictional overlaps: In South Africa, the FPB and The Independent Communications Authority of South Africa (ICASA) share regulatory responsibilities for content distribution and transmission.
+This overlap may lead to further regulatory consolidation, as proposed in the Draft White Paper on audio and audiovisual media services and online content safety, which calls for the merger of the FPB, ICASA and ZDNA.
 Such a merger would significantly alter FPB's operational landscape.

-The next five years will see the FPB adapting to a political landscape where global content distributors exert increasing influence, and the South African government grapples with balancing regulatory oversight with economic growth in the digital content sector.
+The next five years will see the FPB adapting to a political landscape where global content distributors exert increasing influence and the South African government grapples with balancing regulatory oversight with economic growth in the digital content sector.

-Economic Landscape
+Economic landscape